 Michael H. Kroll MDProfessor of Medicine and Chief, Section of Benign Hematology, Division of Internal Medicine, The University of Texas MD Anderson Cancer Center, Houston, Texas

 Dr. Michael Kroll is a hematologist and oncologist practicing in Houston, Texas.
-In June 2008, he joined MD Anderson Cancer, where he is currently Professor of Medicine and Chief of the Section of Benign Hematology in the Division of Internal Medicine.
-His basic research background is in mechanisms of platelet-dependent thrombosis, and his academic clinical niche is hemostasis and thrombosis.
-His group’s research activities focus on mechanisms of cancer- and stem cell transplant–associated thrombotic microangiopathy, the prevention and treatment of venous thromboembolism (VTE) in cancer patients, and mechanisms of cancer-induced venous thrombosis.
+He is Professor of Medicine and Chief of the Section of Benign Hematology at the University of Texas MD Anderson Cancer Center (UTMDACC).
+His basic research background is in mechanisms of platelet-dependent thrombosis, and his academic clinical niche is benign hematology, hemostasis and thrombosis.
+His group’s research activities focus on mechanisms of cancer- and stem cell transplant–associated thrombotic microangiopathy, the prevention and treatment of venous thromboembolism in cancer patients, and mechanisms of cancer-induced venous thrombosis.

 Dr. Kroll received his medical degree from Cornell.
 He underwent residency training in internal medicine at Brown University and completed his fellowship in hematology/oncology at Harvard Medical School–Brigham & Women's Hospital.

 Recent Contributions to PracticeUpdate:

 - Risk Factors for Recurrence of Venous Thromboembolism During Pregnancy

 - Symptom Burden and Quality of Life in High-Risk ET and PV Treated With Hydroxyurea or Pegylated Interferon Alfa-2a

 - MDM2 Antagonist Idasanutlin in Polycythemia Vera